Naga cuisine: Overview

+The various ethnic group of Nagas have their own cuisines, but often exchange recipes.
+The cuisines have developed as a result of long-term relationship that the communities have shared with their land and Indigenous wisdom passed through the generations.
+The food culture is based on agro-climatic conditions, availability of edible forest resources, customary beliefs, cultural practices and taboos, social restrictions, and socio-economic conditions.

-The various Naga people have their own cuisines, but often exchange recipes.
-A typical Naga meal consists of Rice, a meat dish, one or two boiled vegetable dishes, and a chutney/pickle (Tathu).
+A typical Naga meal consists of rice, a meat dish, one or two boiled vegetable dishes including the leaves, and a chutney/pickle (Tathu).
 Rice is the main carbohydrate source in the Naga diet and this region produces a number of prized rice varieties, but rice is also imported into the region from other states.

-Dried/smoked meat is a very important ingredient in Naga cuisine and has practical significance for sustenance farmers/foragers and hunters.
+Dried/smoked meat is an important ingredient in Naga cuisine and has practical significance for sustenance farmers/foragers and hunters.
 Smoked meat is often kept for an entire year to provide food security for individual families.

-Nagas tend to prefer boiled edible organic leaves and wild forage which makes up a large part of the diet of many Naga regions.
+Nagas prefer boiled edible organic leaves and wild forage which makes up a large part of the diet of many Naga regions.

-Naga food tends to be spicy and there are several different varieties of chillies in Nagaland.
+Naga food tends to be hot and there are several different varieties of Chili in the Naga areas.
 The most notable being Naga Morich and Bhut jolokia.
 The ginger used in the Naga cuisine is spicy, aromatic and is different from the common ginger.
 Garlic and ginger leaves are also used in cooking meat dishes.
 Sichuan pepper is also a popular spice used by the Nagas.

+Ingredients

+Naga ingredients are acquired in diverse ways: cultivation, forage, fermentation, and trade.